seancorfield/depstar/README.md

 # Changes

+* 0.4.0 -- Dec 31, 2019 -- Address #20 by adding `-C` / `--compile` option to AOT-compile the main namespace for an uberjar.
 * 0.3.4 -- Oct 18, 2019 -- Fix #19 by following symlinks when copying directories.
 * 0.3.3 -- Sep 06, 2019 -- Fix #18 by using regex instead of `clojure.xml` to extract group ID, artifact ID, and version.
 * 0.3.2 -- Aug 26, 2019 -- Fix #16 by adding `:unknown` copy handler and checking for excluded filenames in it; an unknown file type is now ignored, with a warning printed if it is not an excluded filename.